 Get Itinerary >

 The building you’ll see on the western corner of the intersection was known as the Sunset Garage (1929).
 With the completion of the Sunset highway in 1915 over Snoqualmie Pass, North Bend became the motorist’s crucial last stop for food, gas, and lodging before crossing the Cascades.
 The Sunset Garage, originally built built as a mercantile store, quickly converted to the garage to service cars traveling the highway.

 Check out our Twin Peaks Itinerary for more filming locations in the Valley.

 Continue walking east to the next building.
 Originally built in 1920, the Kelsko Meat Market (1920) added frozen food lockers in the 1940’s when many homes still did not have freezers.
 Later this building became a local hangout called The Del – run by the Dorothy Scott family – selling hamburgers, soft drinks and ice cream.

 Next door you’ll find what was once the Bellinger Bakery (1928), owned by Carl Bellinger.
 Remarkably it has remained a bakery and famous North Bend stop throughout the years.
-In 2014, Georgia’s Bakery was awarded a Landmarks Capital grant by 4Culture to restore the original facade of the 1928 building.
-The process involved the removal of an alpine facade, a facade that was installed by many North Bend businesses in the 1970’s to give downtown a Bavarian feel.
+In 2014, 4Culture awarded Georgia’s Bakery a Landmarks Capital grant to restore the original facade of the 1928 building.
+The process involved the removal of an alpine facade, a façade installed by many North Bend businesses in the 1970’s to give downtown a Bavarian feel.

 Two doors down you’ll find a large building.
-The upstairs is the Upper Valley Masonic Lodge – Unity Lodge #198 (1912), the ground floor level of this building originally held Gene Hill’s grocery store.
-Husband of Ada Hill, Snoqualmie Valley Historical Society founder.
+The upstairs houses the Upper Valley Masonic Lodge – Unity Lodge #198 (1912).
+The ground floor level originally held Gene Hill’s grocery store.
+Gene’s wife Ada Hill founded the Snoqualmie Valley Historical Society.